auraphp/Aura.View/README.md

 Aura View comes with various `Helper` classes to encapsulate common presentation logic.
 These helpers are mapped to the `Template` object through a `HelperContainer`.
 They can be called as methods on the `Template`.
 The default helpers are added to the `HelperContainer` by the `instance.php` script.

 The single-most important helper is `$this->escape()`.
-You should use it every time you need to echo or print assigned variables.
+We should use it every time we need to echo or print assigned variables.
 (All of the other helpers apply escaping automatically.)

 The other helpers include: